Jerusalem’s Lutheran Church of the Redeemer

 History of the Redeemer Church

 The site was a Church already in the time of the Crusaders, but most of it fell into ruins with the expulsion of the Crusaders from Jerusalem.
-In 1868 the property was purchased by the king of Germany and given to the German Lutheran church.
-In 1898 the church was completed and name The Redeemer.
-Its main hall was designed medieval-Romanesque style.
+In 1868, the king of Germany purchased the property and given to the German Lutheran church.
+In 1898, the church was completed and named The Redeemer.
+Its main hall was designed in a medieval Romanesque style.
 It also incorporated an original inner courtyard from the time of the Crusaders.

 Visiting the Lutheran Church of the Redeemer

-The Redeemer Church is open every day and invites people to its church and underground archaeological exhibition.
-However, many will say that the most exciting (and challenging) experience in this church is climbing to the top of the Church’s bell tower.
-From here you can get some breathtaking birds eye panoramas of the old city and its environs.
+The Redeemer Church is open daily and invites people to its church and underground archaeological exhibition.
+However, many will say that this church’s most exciting (and challenging) experience is climbing the Church’s bell tower.
+You can get some breathtaking bird s-eye panoramas of the old city and its environs from here.